joglekara/VlaPy/paper/paper.md

 We include validation against this phenomenon as an automated integrated test.
 The tests can be found in `tests/test_landau_damping.py`

-Below, we also illustrate a manual validation of this phenomenon through the fully integrated workflow.
+Below, we also illustrate a manual validation of this phenomenon through the fully integrated workflow of running a simulation on a local machine and sending the results to the MLFlow-driven logging mechanism.
 After running a properly initialized simulation, we show that the damping rate of an electron plasma wave with $k=0.3$ is reproduced accurately through the UI.
 This can also be computed manually (please see the testing code for details).

 ![](../notebooks/screenshots_for_example/ui.png)
 ![](../notebooks/screenshots_for_example/damping.png)